What Is Pleural Mesothelioma?

 • Unexplained weight loss

-Mesothelioma usually develops several decades after asbestos exposure.
-If you have a history of asbestos exposure, it’s important to know the symptoms of mesothelioma.
-This can help you recognize the disease and confirm a diagnosis as early as possible.
-Pleural effusions, pleural thickening and pleural plaques can be the first signs of mesothelioma.
+If you have a history of asbestos exposure, which is the most common cause of pleural mesothelioma, it’s important to know the symptoms of pleural mesothelioma.
+This can help you and your doctor recognize the disease and confirm a diagnosis as early as possible.

 What Causes Pleural Mesothelioma?

-How Pleural Mesothelioma Is Diagnosed
+How Is Pleural Mesothelioma Diagnosed?

 Diagnostic Tools

-Staging Pleural Mesothelioma
+Pleural Mesothelioma Staging & Progression

 Biopsies and imaging studies are important tools in the staging process.
 These tools help doctors determine the size and location of tumors.